 Whitley K8996 at Catterick airfield.

 On 18th October 1939 one of the worst accidents, in terms of loss of life during the first half of the Second World War occurred at Catterick airfield.
 41 Squadron were in the process of moving from Catterick up to Wick, in Northern Scotland.
-A Whitley of 102 Squadron based at Driffield was authorised locally to act as a transport aircraft and left Driffield with a crew to assist with the move.
-The Whitley landed at Catterick without incident and was loaded with 2000lbs/30,000 rounds of ammunition, 500lbs of engine starting equipment and six further airmen.
-However one 102 Squadron gunner was requested to vacate the aircraft to reduce the weight (which he did not do but this would probably have had little effect), he moved aside and one of the 41 Squadron ground crew took his place in the rear turret.
-The aircraft was clearly well loaded and the aircraft was taxied to allow the longest possible take off run.
+A Rapide was authorised to transport several of the lighter members of groundcrew while a Bomber Command were asked and agreed to a Whitley being sent to assist with the heavier equipment and further heavier passengers.
+102 Squadron agreed to supply a Whitley and left Driffield with a crew of four to assist with the move.
+The Whitley landed at Catterick without incident at around 16.00hrs.
+Over the course of the next hour it was loaded with 2000lbs/30,000 rounds of ammunition, 500lbs of engine starting equipment and six further airmen.
+One of the 102 Squadron aircrew who had flown from Driffield to Catterick was requested to vacate the aircraft to reduce the weight (which he did not do but this would probably have had little effect), he moved aside and one of the 41 Squadron ground crew took his place in the rear turret.
+The aircraft was clearly well overloaded and the aircraft was taxied to allow the longest possible take off run.
 Just prior to take off the airman in the rear turret noticed a plate instructing the aircraft's tail weight was not to excede 240lbs.
 With the weight of the airman, the ammo, two further airmen seated near the rear turret, and the guns in the turret it was clear to him that this maximium was well exceeded.
 As the aircraft began moving he attempted to shout a warning to get the pilot to abort the take off.
 This was not heard.
 The aircraft attempted to take off, climbed almost vertically to about 70ft, and stalled and dived into the ground on Catterick airfield.
 A detailed crash investigation report for this incident is available to public at the UK National Archives which yields further information.
 Equipment was stowed from the rear almost up to the main spar, resulting in the aircraft being severely tail heavy.
-The crash investigation stated that as there were effectively three pilots on board it understand why they should allow the aircraft load to be away from its centre of gravity.
+The crash investigation stated that as there were effectively three pilots on board it was not understand why they should allow the aircraft to be loaded to be away from its centre of gravity and to this degree.
 It also concluded that operational squadron's should not be used by other units as transport aircraft.
 It stated that the use of this Whitley was a mis-use of the aircraft.
 Two survived the incident, seven were killed.
 One of the survivors was pulled clear by two servicemen, these men were later rewarded for their efforts with "The Medal of the Military Division of the Most Excellent Order of the British Empire, for Meritorious Service" (OBE's) in January 1940.
 They were LAC Alfred Gorring RAF (370776) and Sgt Benjamin Traynor (4442005), of The Green Howards, the citation in the London Gazette for their awards reads..

 "In October 1939, a Whitley aircraft, while taking off from an R.A.F. station with a crew of nine, stores and 30,000 rounds of ammunition, crashed, exploded and burst into flames.
 Sgt Traynor and LAC Gorring ran to the scene, and, despite the fire and continually exploding ammunition, extricated an airman who had been badly injured.
 During this operation the oxygen tank blew up, but the men were not deterred from their gallant action, which resulted in the saving of the airman's life.
 One other airman crawled from the rear turret of the aircraft.
 The remaining members of the crew were killed."